 Come discover what learning can be and where it can take you at NUS College.
 Where we break open the classroom for our students to offer them more than an education, through our interdisciplinary curriculum, experiential global programmes and vibrant student residency with a diverse community.
 Join our Open House to learn more!

 Embark on a candid exploration of the NUSC experience!
-Join our panel as students and faculty share insights, challenges and triumphs, offering a real-world glimpse into the diverse tapestry of university life.
+Join us as our students and alumni share insights, challenges and triumphs, offering a real-world glimpse into the diverse tapestry of university life.

 Click on each time slot below to find out more.